Dr. Stephen Kokoska

 Biographical Sketch:

 Dr. Kokoska received his undergraduate degree from Boston College and his MS and Ph.D. from The University of New Hampshire.
 His research interests include the statistical analysis of cancer chemoprevention experiments.
 This work involves the development of mathematical models and innovative statistical methods to evaluate cancer inhibiting or enhancing substances.
 Dr. Kokoska has published a number of research papers in mathematics journals including Biometrics, Anticancer Research, and Computer Methods and Programs in Biomedicine, presented his results at national conferences, written several books, and has been awarded grants from the National Science Foundation, the Center for Rural Pennsylvania, and the Ben Franklin program.
-He also works closely with student interns to provide computer related assistance to local businesses and mathematics enrichment activities for elementary and middle school students.
+He has also worked closely with student interns to provide computer related assistance to local businesses and mathematics enrichment activities for elementary and middle school students.

 For a complete vita, click here.